opendcs/opendcs/docs/source/start-software.rst

 -------------------------

 Prior to double clicking or launching the install jar, decide where you want to install the program.
-The default location will be "C:\OPENDCS".
+The default location will be "C:\\OPENDCS".
-If you already have a previous verion installed in this location, back it up per your own standards.
+If you already have a previous version installed in this location, back it up per your own standards.

 Ensure that your desired installation path exists.
 Ie if you wish to use